 In the study, researchers from Wake Forest School of Medicine in North Carolina randomly assigned 100 obese older adults with chronic, stable HFPEF for 20 weeks to one of four groups – one that dieted only, one that exercised only, one that exercised and dieted or one that did nothing.

 The researchers measured the participants’ exercise capacity and used a questionnaire to measure their quality of life.

 The authors found that peak exercise capacity increased significantly when the participants either dieted or exercised.
 Those who dieted and exercised saw even greater increase in their ability to exercise without becoming short of breath.

 The participants who dieted and exercised also saw a change in the percentage of their lean body mass.
-Members of the diet group saw their weight decrease by 7 percent; members of the exercise group saw a 3 percent weight loss; and members of the exercise and diet group saw a 10 percent decrease in their weight.
-The group whose members did nothing saw a 1 percent decrease in body weight.
+Members of the diet group saw their weight decrease by 7%; members of the exercise group saw a 3% weight loss; and members of the exercise and diet group saw a 10% decrease in their weight.
+The group whose members did nothing saw a 1% decrease in body weight.